AllyKim-0101/ticket-viewer/README.md

 This project uses node v14.15.0 and yarn v1.22.4

-Run the following command to install dependencies
+Run the following command inside of this directory to install dependencies

     yarn install